amirh-far/MNIST-digit-classifier/README.md

 ## Usage

-Can be used to predict your images digits. the accuracy of this model on 10k images is 97 % This model is trained on 60k images and this accuracy is great.<br>
+Can be used to predict your images digits.
+Precision of this model on 10k images is 97 %.
+This model is trained on 60k images and this value for precision is great.<br>
 Use this trained model as you wish.